Fishing Outlook & Conditions

 Water Flow Data

-Start with nymphs and fish an attractor nymph, followed by a small midge to offer a good selection.
+Start with nymphs; an attractor followed by a small midge pupa or mayfly to offer a good selection.
 Low water in the cold will require you to hit these fish in the face with your nymphs; they are not moving far to eat.
 If fish are spooky, you may need to go with long leaders and no indicator.

 Local Species Available Year Round (Prime: June 15 - November) Winter is slow.